 FCFF= Net Income + Interest expense adjusted for tax + Non-cash expense – fixed capital expenditure-Increase in net working capital

 When we do DCF using FCFF, we arrive at enterprise value by discounting the cash flows with the weighted average cost of capital (WACC).
-Here the costs of all the sources of capital are captured in the discount rate since FCFF takes into consideration the entire capital structure of the company.
+In FCFF, they capture the costs of all sources of capital in the discount rate because it considers the company’s entire capital structure.

-Since this cash flow as levered cash flow because it includes the impact of leverage.
+They refer to this cash flow as levered cash flow because it includes the impact of leverage.
 Thus if the firm has common equity as the only source of capital, its FCFF and FCFE are equal.

-FCFE is usually computed by adjusting post-tax operating EBIT for a non-cash expense, interest expense, capital investments, and net debt repayments.
+To compute FCFE, they usually adjust post-tax operating EBIT for non-cash expenses, interest expenses, capital investments, and net debt repayments.